-This makes the connections I have made much more attractive to me, it’s like a respected ‘club’ – a group of people that all have a mutual understanding and respect for one another, free from judgment and scrutiny.
+This makes the connections I have made much more attractive to me.
+It’s like a respected ‘club’, a group of people that all have a mutual understanding and respect for one another, free from judgment and scrutiny.

-And as lockdown eases, and the world becomes more normalised, I feel proud that I have afforded myself this time and attention and taken the first all-important steps in a long journey.
-I have certainly used Lockdown to my advantage – I am not sure that I would have got to the same level of expression had I not been restricted to this extent – Lockdown has forced me to understand myself further, as well as others.
+As lockdown eases, and the world becomes more normal, I feel proud that I have afforded myself this time and attention and taken the first all-important steps in a long journey.
+I have certainly used lockdown to my advantage – I am not sure that I would have got to the same level of expression had I not been restricted to this extent.
+Lockdown has forced me to understand myself further, as well as others.
 To engage with people on a more intensified level than I might have otherwise of done with all the trappings of a socially fulfilling life.
-It has also helped me to remember how incredible human interactions are and that sex is there to be enjoyed, to be fun, and to be non-restrictive – creating boundaries and limits as a unified partnership is a wonderful opportunity, for anyone, whatever the relationship.
+It has also helped me to remember how incredible human interactions are and that sex is there to be enjoyed, to be fun, and to be non-restrictive.
+Creating boundaries and limits as a unified partnership is a wonderful opportunity, for anyone, whatever the relationship.
 It can be hugely respectful and exciting, moreover, it is a privilege to connect with someone with no judgment and complete trust and expression.

 But I suppose the all-important question is has it helped me take the plunge and go further?